semaphoreci/docs/toolbox-reference_5b7bdc1d0428631d7a8a2fcc.md

     sem-service [start|stop|status] image_name

 Therefore, each `sem-service` command requires two parameters: the first one is the task you want to perform and the second parameter is the Docker image that will be used for the task.

 #### Dependencies

-The `sem-service` utility
+The `sem-service` utility starts background services with docker.

 #### Examples